mraza007/blog/_posts/2026-03-14-harness-engineering-devops-perspective.md

 I've written before about how [AI agents are just CI pipelines with an LLM plugged in](/2026/ai-agents-devops-perspective/).
 That post mapped agent concepts to infrastructure patterns you already know.
 But there's a discipline forming around the infrastructure side of agents that deserves its own name.

 Harness engineering.
 It's the practice of building everything around the LLM — the execution environment, tool definitions, safety boundaries, observability, and lifecycle management.
 The stuff that turns a chatbot into a production system.
+(If you want the full definition of what an agent harness is and where the term came from, I've written [a dedicated post on that](/2026/what-is-an-agent-harness/).)

 If you work in DevOps, you've been doing this for years.
 You just called it something else.